 If you want to look 21 forever, or at least get compliments on how good you look for years to come, these five basic steps (and corresponding products) will help you get on the right track.

 If you invest in one thing to ensure good skin as you age — and only one thing — it should be a facial moisturizer with SPF.
-This is nonnegotiable.
+This is non-negotiable.
 You can put all the lotions and potions you want on that mug, but if you are getting too much sun, you’re just throwing money away.
-Yes, other products will do wonders in helping you fend off Father Time, but using sunscreen isn’t just for vanity — it’s for your health.
-Plus, a lot of those anti-aging products can make your skin more sensitive to the sun.
-Kiehls Facial Fuel is one of our favorites, but we also have a full list of suggestions.
+Yes, other products will do wonders in helping you fend off Father Time, but using sunscreen isn’t just good for your face — it’s good for your health.
+Skin cancer can be deadly, so to keep your body’s largest organ in tiptop shape, get in the habit of wearing SPF every day.
+La Roche-Posay Anthelios Ultra-Light Mineral Sunscreen SPF 50 is one of our favorites, but we also have a full list of suggestions.